William Agar Adamson

 As a preacher, Adamson had been described as "one of the most eloquent in North America".
 He was assistant to several churches, including Christ Church Cathedral in Montreal from 1844 to 1850, Holy Trinity Anglican Cathedral in Quebec from 1851 to 1855, and again from 1861 to 1866, and St George's in Toronto, from 1856 to 1860.
 He held the position of secretary at the Church Society of the Diocese of Quebec, and lectured in the evenings at the Quebec cathedral.
 He was also an occasional writer, focusing on subjects related to sports and nature.
 His publications were found in the Dublin University Magazine, Blackwood's Magazine, and other British periodicals.
 He has also written articles for most Canadian magazines of his time, including the article entitled "The decrease, restoration, and preservation of salmon in Canada", published in the Canadian Journal in 1857.
-As an avid fisherman, Adamson wrote on the subject in his book Salmon-fishing in Canada, published in 1860 by Sir James Edward Alexander.
+As an avid fisherman, Adamson wrote on the subject in his 1860 book Salmon-fishing in Canada, edited by Sir James Edward Alexander.
 Adamson has been described "the Izaak Walton of Canada".
 The British Literary Gazette described Adamson as someone who "is evidently, as all anglers should be, a true lover of nature, and some of his descriptions of Canadian scenery are given with considerable effect".
 Several universities awarded Adamson honorary Doctor of Civil Law degrees, including McGill University and the University of Bishop's College.
 He was also noted as a powerful preacher; one publication called him "one of the most eloquent in North America".